-Today you have only five one-minute videos to watch, just to make sure you have time to watch videos twice if you need to.
-Once you’ve completed each video there’s a short test to help make sure you’ve understood what was taught.
+Today you have three tutorials to work through, plus a summary and a checkpoint.
+Once you’ve completed each video you can read the optional extra section, and there’s a short test to help make sure you’ve understood what was taught.

 Hit Send below to start a virtual conversation with me.

 If you use Twitter, the button below will prepare a tweet saying you completed today, along with a celebratory graphic, the URL to this page, and the challenge hashtag.
 Don't worry – it won't be sent until you confirm on Twitter!